 There are no other local indirect taxes besides VAT and Excise Tax.

 If during the last 12 months a business has made taxable supplies in Latvia over the VAT registration threshold (LVL 35,000 or EUR 50,000) it will be required to register and account for Latvian VAT.
 If it trades below the registration threshold VAT registration is optional.
 However, if it does not register as a Latvian VAT payer, it is not entitled to recover any input VAT.

 If a business provides services to another EU Member State it has to register for VAT before the transaction takes place.

 If a business makes taxable supplies in Latvia it must register for VAT directly, or via a local representative and account for Latvian VAT.

-If a business is not registered for VAT in Latvia but sells and delivers goods from another EU Member State to customers in Latvia who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of (LVL 24,000), it is required to register and account for VAT in Latvia.
+If a business is not registered for VAT in Latvia but sells and delivers goods from another EU Member State to customers in Latvia who are not VAT registered (distance sales), where the value of those sales exceeds a threshold of (LVL 24,000 or EUR 34,000), it is required to register and account for VAT in Latvia.

 Where a business fails to register on time, it must account for VAT on all taxable transactions during the period it was required to be registered and pay VAT (plus penalties for late payment calculated from date the tax liability arose).
 In addition, it will be unable to recover any input tax incurred during this period.